 Note.
-If the pipe run from the meter to the boiler is greater than 3m (10') it is recommended that 22mm O.D. pipe is used.
+If the pipe run from the meter to the boiler is greater than 3m (10') 22mm O.D. pipe must be used.

 To facilitate connection, it is recommended that the gas service cock is not removed from the gas control valve.